-Is there anything more satifying than whipping up a stack of pancakes?
-Joe Wicks' cookbook, Cooking For Family And Friends, features energy-boosting blueberry ones.
+Is there anything more satisfying than whipping up a stack of pancakes for brunch?
+In Joe Wicks' 2017 cookbook, Cooking For Family And Friends, the famous fitfluencer featured energy-boosting blueberry pancakes.
 Here's how to make them…

 Joe Wicks (Conor McDonnell/PA)

-Cooking For Family And Friends by Joe Wicks is published in hardback by Bluebird, priced £20.
-Available now
+Cooking For Family And Friends by Joe Wicks, published in hardback by Bluebird, available on Amazon

 This article contains affiliate links, which means HELLO! may earn a small commission if a reader clicks through and makes a purchase.
 More information.